Watering Corn is Important!

-Watering corn is done best in the early morning hours.
+Try watering corn plants in the early morning hours.
 That way, the afternoon sun will evaporate any extra water that isn't absorbed into the soil.
 It will also eliminate water from sitting on the ears of corn, preventing the development of mildew.

 It's better to give your corn crop one long soak per week if no rain falls, rather than several short watering sessions.
 The plants derive most of their water and nutrients through the root system.
 If too little water is applied per session, it won't reach the roots and your efforts will be wasted.
 Remember to take into account any rain that falls.
-Too much watering may also stunt the growth of the corn plants.
+Too much watering can lead to soggy soil.
+The plants will tend to fail if they sit in soggy soil for extended periods of time.
+However, they will also fail if they don't get nearly enough water.

 Fertilizing Sweet Corn